-This past spring I took a semester long course with NOLS, the National Outdoor Leadership School.
+In the spring of 2013 I took a semester long course with NOLS, the National Outdoor Leadership School.
 I spent nearly 3 months in the backcountry of New Zealand learning wilderness first aid, leadership techniques and how to live simply.
 For the majority of the time we backpacked through New Zealand's amazing wilderness, but we also spent a month kayaking and then the last 10 days on a 40ft sail boat.
 Once we set up our camp each day, we had classes learning about a range of things--weather, local biology, technical terms, safety precautions, "Leave No Trace" principles and local cultural history.
 On this trip I learned what I am capable of accomplishing and also gained a great appreciation for the power and beauty of our natural world.
 For anyone who has a interest in outdoor leadership, can handle a physical challenge and isn't afraid to get dirty, I recommend that you check out the courses that NOLS has to offer.
 I am sure that it will change your life!

 I graduated in May 2011 with a dual degree in Biology and Environmental Studies.
 After taking a year to play in the woods at NorthBay Adventure, an environmental education center, I started an internship with the Parks & People Foundation in Baltimore City.
 I'm now part of the new Chesapeake Youth Corps Intern Team.
 The team is working together to improve and grow Chesapeake Bay Watershed youth green job programs.
 We will be providing promotional and communication support, helping the partners maintain connections with younger generations as technology rapidly changes – we’re really good at Facebook.
 Network partners include the Parks & People Foundation, Maryland Department of Natural Resources, National Park Service, James River Association and Virginia Department of Conservation and Recreation.
 The goal is to improve the existing youth job corps programs by making connections between the partners and give more support and resources to develop new programs.
 I'm not sure about what lies at the end of this internship, but I'm looking forward to the experiences this year will bring!

-This summer, as part of my EPA fellowship Undergraduate Greater Research Opportunity, I worked for the San Francisco-based EPA Western Office, where I wrote briefs and policies for Congress and organized evidence to pursue companies in violation of EPA regulations.
+During the summer of 2014, as part of my EPA fellowship Undergraduate Greater Research Opportunity, I worked for the San Francisco-based EPA Western Office, where I wrote briefs and policies for Congress and organized evidence to pursue companies in violation of EPA regulations.
 My project, the Navajo Nation Abandoned Uranium Mine, Superfund Division, gave me field experience as well as office experience.

 Working for the EPA opened up a whole new world of opportunities, completely different from my previous experiences working in the field on conservation crews.
 Living in the East Bay area, working in San Francisco, spending my work day pulling together evidence to hold mining companies responsible and producing outreach programs to send to Navajo Nation--and the opportunities to actually go to the Nation and test for uranium in people’s homes--has made me excited for the potential to one day work at the EPA.
 I could actually see environmentalism change people’s lives.
 To be a part of such a project and to be working with people who have experience and knowledge beyond anything I could imagine is almost quite literally mind blowing.